What Do Ants Eat Outside & In Your Home?

 Carpenter ants – These ants are often confused for termites but have thin abdomens and shorter back wings.
 Many people assume that Carpenter ants eat wood, but what they actually do is remove wood to create tunnels to their nests.
 They love honeydew secretion and sugary foods but will also feed on protein, such as dead or living insects, meats, and dog and cat food (or other pet foods) in the house.

-Argentine ants – Argentine ants are native to northern Argentina but are now all over the world.
+Argentine ants – Argentine ants are native to northern Argentina but have migrated worldwide from South America.
 They will eat a large variety of foods, including sweets, meats, cat & dog food, and sugary drinks.
 Argentine is a unique species of ant because of how their diets adapt to their environments.
 Research has shown that they move into new areas and become predators of native ants and other insects like flies and spiders, consuming almost entirely protein.
 And when there are no longer insects to feed on, they switch to a sugar-water diet and feed on honeydew from aphids.

 Fire ants – Fire ants like to stay outside but will come into your house to look for food and water.
 They are omnivores, so they’ll eat sugars, fats, and protein.
-They like to eat meats, greasy foods, dead insects (like worms, spiders, and ticks), honeydew nectar, plants, and plant seeds.
-Fire ants also have strong mandibles and venomous stingers on their abdomen that can immobilize much larger prey, even young songbirds.
+Fire ants like to eat meats, greasy foods, dead insects (like worms, spiders, and ticks), honeydew nectar, plants, and plant seeds.
+They also have strong mandibles and venomous stingers on their abdomen that can immobilize much larger prey, even young songbirds.

 Pavement Ants – These are usually found on sidewalks and under rocks.
 They like to eat just about anything; sugary foods, meats, greasy foods, and anything you drop on the kitchen floor.
 They don’t usually nest inside homes but will enter homes and become a nuisance if they find food inside.

 Ghost ants – These can be identified by their white legs and abdomen.
-Ghost ants are common home pests and will nest inside but only live in warmer states.
+They are common home pests and will nest inside but only live in warmer states.
 They love sweet foods and honeydew, but also eat live or dead insects.